w3c/wai-dynamic-planning/README.md

 # WAI Dynamic Planning

+> [!IMPORTANT]
+> This repository has been archived 17 July 2025.
+>
+> [Planning and Managing Web Accessibility](https://www.w3.org/WAI/planning-and-managing/) is now edited in the [wai-website](https://github.com/w3c/wai-website) repository.

 This is the repository for the WAI dynamic planning resource.
 Developed by the [Education and Outreach Working Group (EOWG)](//w3.org/WAI/EO/) with support from the [WAI-DEV project](//w3.org/WAI/DEV/), co-funded by the European Commission <abbr title="Information Society Technologies">IST</abbr> Programme.